 As the plan administrator of the city of Phoenix 457(b) Deferred Compensation, 401(a) Defined Contribution Plans and Post Employee Health Plan (PEHP), Nationwide® has worked with public sector employees for more than 40 years, so we know the kinds of questions you may have about the city’s 457(b) and 401(a) Plans.
 We’ll give you the tools and information to help you feel confident about investing for retirement.
 Keep in mind that investing involves market risk, including possible loss of principal.
 As you get started in the city’s Plans, we’ll help you understand market risk and strategies that may help you deal with it.

 The city of Phoenix has created several plans to allow public employees like you to put aside money from each paycheck toward retirement.
-Review our Plan Summary to easily compare the two plans.
-These two plans can help bridge the gap between what you have in your pension and Social Security, and how much you’ll need in retirement.
+Review our Plan Summary to easily compare the plans.
+These plans can help bridge the gap between what you have in your pension and Social Security, and how much you’ll need in retirement.
 Keep in mind that the city’s 401(a) Plan has a limited enrollment period.
 Therefore, you cannot enroll online nor access forms online.
 If you are interested in enrollment in this Plan, you should contact Nationwide’s local office or their toll-free number.
 The city of Phoenix also has a PEHP Plan.